awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 ## Step 1: Configure a trail and event selector<a name="tutorial-cwe-step1"></a>

-In this step, you sign in to the master account and configure a log \(called a *trail*\) in AWS CloudTrail\.
+In this step, you sign in to the management account and configure a log \(called a *trail*\) in AWS CloudTrail\.
 You also configure an event selector on the trail to capture all read/write API calls so that CloudWatch Events has calls to trigger on\.

 **To create a trail**

-1. Sign in to AWS as an administrator of the organization's master account and then open the CloudTrail console at [https://console.aws.amazon.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.
+1. Sign in to AWS as an administrator of the organization's management account and then open the CloudTrail console at [https://console.aws.amazon.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

 1. On the navigation bar in the upper\-right corner of the console, choose the **US East \(N\.
 Virginia\)** Region\.
 If you choose a different region, AWS Organizations doesn't appear as an option in the CloudWatch Events configuration settings, and CloudTrail doesn't capture information about AWS Organizations\.